Subramanyam-Lab/Roar-Gurobi-Testcases/README.md

 - Julia installed (for the Julia/JuMP API example)

 ## Bash Script Example
-The Bash script does not require any additional dependencies other than Gurobi
+The Bash script does not require any additional dependencies aside from Gurobi

 To run the script:

-1. Navigate to the directory containing `run_gurobi.sh`
+1. Navigate to the directory `bash_script_example`
-2. Make it executable if it is not already:
+2. Make the script executable if it is not already:

     ```bash
     chmod +x run_gurobi.sh